INTRODUCTION

 EXTENDED BIO

-Nancy was awarded a writing residency with the Writing Downtown Las Vegas Writer’s Block to work on completing her second book in August 2024.
-She is currently the 2024-25 Youth Poet Laureate Fellow with the Long Beach Public Library.
+Nancy has been the Youth Poet Laureate Fellow with the Long Beach Public Library since January 2024.
 She works closely with the library and the teen center to design, produce, and support programming for the cohort of teen poets, including teaching craft lessons, facilitating feedback workshops, and guiding their professional development as writers.
+She was also selected as one of 15 arts education leaders across LA County to serve on the inaugural 2025-26 Arts Education Leadership Circle with the Los Angeles Department of Arts and Culture, serving supervisorial district 4.

 Nancy was a recipient of the 2023-24 California Creative Corps grant, a program funded by the California Arts Council that paired artists with non-profits to create public arts programming around key topics, such as climate change and social justice.
 Nancy partnered with the nonprofit LA River Arts to lead three outdoor poetry activities along the LA River, culminating in a community-based public performance called “Reflections: How Does It Feel?” which featured 17 local performing artists.
 She also produced a 16-page color zine featuring 30 local writers and artists on the topics of ecology, climate change, and the Los Angeles River, also known as Paayme Paxaayt to the Tongva people.